future-architect/vuls/README.md

     - iconEmoji: emoji
     - authUser: username of the slack team
-    - notifyUsers: a list of Slack usernames to send Slack notification.
+    - notifyUsers: a list of Slack usernames to send Slack notifications.
       If you set ["@foo", "@bar"] to notifyUsers, @foo @bar will be included in text.
       So @foo, @bar can receive mobile push notifications on their smartphone.